 Aside from the obvious biological effects that light has in creating the ability to see, there are many other biological effects of light that were known before the effects of red light were discovered.
 Most of these involve ultraviolet (UV) wavelengths of light.

 The most noticeable effect that UV light has is the stimulation of melanin production in the skin.
 The skin produces more melanin when exposed to UV light to protect the skin from continued exposure to UV wavelengths of light.
 This effect causes the skin to turn a darker color, creating a tan.

-UV light also plays a role in the production of vitamin D. While vitamin D can be ingested, it is produced in much higher levels when the skin is exposed to UV light.
-The UV light plays a critical role in the pathway that the body uses to produce its own vitamin D.
+UV light also plays a role in the production of vitamin D. While vitamin D can be ingested, it is produced at much higher levels when the skin is exposed to UV light.
+UV light plays a critical role in the pathway that the body uses to produce its own vitamin D.

-UV light is also used in the medical setting to treat infants whose bodies are not yet able to fully breakdown red blood cells.
-During the breakdown of red blood cells, a byproduct is created called bilirubin.
+UV light is also used in the medical setting to treat infants whose bodies are not yet able to fully break down red blood cells.
+During the break down of red blood cells, a byproduct is created called bilirubin.
 Newborn children are sometimes unable to breakdown bilirubin, causing dangerous levels to accumulate.
 This can lead to permanent brain damage if untreated.
 The main treatment used is exposure to UV lights.
 The lights break down bilirubin and help to avoid the health problems that these infants could experience.

 The Science Behind Red Light Therapy

 While red light therapy was first discovered to have potential health benefits decades ago, the science behind how this benefit occurred was not initially obvious.
 Even though early research came out of NASA, one of the top scientific organizations in the world, some people believed that red light therapy was nothing more than a hoax.